Alfresco/alfresco-java-sdk/alfresco-apa-java-rest-api/alfresco-apa-java-rest-api-lib/generated/alfresco-activiti-deployment-rest-api/docs/DeploymentControllerApi.md

 <a name="getUsersUsingGET"></a>
 # **getUsersUsingGET**
-> List&lt;String&gt; getUsersUsingGET(id, excludeServiceClients, group, name, roles)
+> List&lt;String&gt; getUsersUsingGET(id, name, group, roles, excludeServiceClients)

+getUsers

 Fetch all users belonging to an application.